betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 * <a name='zoom-notes-ez'>[ez]</a>: Live streaming to YouTube/Facebook is support only in Zoom's Webinar product.
 * <a name='zoom-notes-fz'>[fz]</a>: Zoom virtual backgrounds can be *videos*.

-##### WebEx Notes
+### WebEx Notes

 * <a name='webex-notes-aw'>[aw]</a>: [*WebEx Meetings*](https://www.webex.com/video-conferencing) is one of a variety of products offered by WebEx.
-Some of the features described in this article that are not supported by *WebEx Meetings* may be supported in their other products.
+Some features described in this article that are not supported by *WebEx Meetings* may be supported in other WebEx products.
 * <a name='webex-notes-bw'>[bw]</a>: WebEx's free plan limits of 50 participants and 40 minutes has been temporarily upgraded to 100 participants and 24 hours.
 * <a name='webex-notes-cw'>[cw]</a>: Apart from the selected plan, a number of other factors may effect a WebEx meeting's